philpagel/ET54.py/README.md

 * ET5410A+ (my device)
 * ET5407A+ by PhracturedBlue

 The other models are expected to work but this is untested.
-If ou own one and are willing to run a few tests, please get in touch.
+If you own one and are willing to run a few tests, please get in touch.

 Overall, this package needs more real world testing: